 1. How did you start your podcasts, “Sports with Friends” and “Hall of Justice”?

-I have been involvewith podcasting since before that word was invented.
+I have been involved with podcasting since before that word was invented.
 In 2005, I was working for Major League Baseball, hosting a radio show on something called MLB Radio.
 One of the producers (if I knew who, I’d totally give him credit) suggested that we take 45 minutes of the three hour show we did and make it an MP3 that would be posted on MLB.com that listeners could download and put on their iPods.
 That just might have been the first podcast!

 Through the years, I’ve hosted podcasts for ESPN, and attempted to launch my own.
 In 2005, I created “Sports with Friends” and a comic book/Sci-Fi genre podcast called the “Hall of Justice”.